 Remove the roaster lid, then lower the temperature to 325 degrees F. Add the broth to the roaster slowly since the roaster has just been cooking at 450 degrees.

-Hot steam may be produced when the broth is added to the bottom of the roaster.
+Be careful of hot steam when the broth is added to the bottom of the roaster.

 Continue roasting the turkey until the internal temperature reaches 180°F in the thigh and 165°F in the breast when tested with an instant-read meat thermometer.